 These significant investments are mainly aimed at automating control, onboarding (customer integration process, including identity verification and risk assessment), and transaction monitoring processes.
-Thanks to these tools, broader, and every bank employee is constantly attentive to this mission.
-The fight against money laundering is not only ensured by compliance departments but by all departments within the bank, primarily by employees who are in contact with customers.
+Thanks to these tools, banks improve the effectiveness of their control procedures and strengthen their ability to detect and prevent money laundering risks.